Back to Reports

 Fuzzy Panda Research reveals Workhorse Group faces SEC investigation over fraudulent order book, critical vehicle failures, and looming $200M debt default that could bankrupt the company within months.

-• Position: Fuzzy Panda Research is short Workhorse Group
+Position Disclosure: Fuzzy Panda Research is short Workhorse Group (NASDAQ: WKHS).

 • Active SEC investigation targeting Workhorse for revenue recognition fraud